6 Steps To Solve And Change Misbehavior In Children With Autism

 Reinforcers- Consequences that increase the likelihood of a positive behavior repeating.
 For instance, if your child behaves appropriately without a meltdown in a restaurant, then he/she can play with their favorite toy on the way home.
 By your child earning his/her favorite toy through good behavior, the toy reinforces positive behavior.

 Punishments- Consequences that decrease the likelihood of misbehavior.
 For example, if your child stands on a chair, then remove the chair.
 The removal of the chair lets the child know he/she won’t be able to use it for sitting or standing.

 Once you develop a discipline plan with consequences, you need to be consistent with those consequences.
-If you’re always changing the consequences and not showing consistency with them, the negative behavior will continue because your child may be confused.
+If you’re always changing the consequences and not showing consistency with them, the behavior problems of your child with autism will continue because your child may be confused.

 Children with autism often need to have the same routine and consistency, this goes for discipline as well.
 Consistency with discipline is key for long-term results in changing problem behaviors.

 Sometimes to produce a positive change in your child, it’s as simple as removing the “why” behind your child’s misbehavior.
 If your child feels overwhelmed by his/her grandmother’s perfume, request or ask the grandmother to avoid wearing perfume for her next visit.
 This will remove the trigger to a problem behavior before it occurs.

 The 6-step applied behavior analysis approach can not only change a problem behavior long-term but also examine the deeper meaning behind a child’s misbehavior.
 As a parent of a child with autism, discipline is a major struggle.
 I try to always examine a deeper meaning behind my child’s meltdowns and misbehaviors.
 But it’s not always easy because he struggled with communicating needs.

 What I’ve learned most about disciplining a child with autism is patience and reducing triggers is key!